-New tools and platforms come and go rather quickly in the social media world, but all the excitement surrounding Pinterest’s “coming of age” is not unwarranted.
-This is a new social network that’s actually worth paying attention to.
+New tools and platforms come and go rather quickly in the social media world, but the focus on Pinterest over the last five years is not unwarranted.
+This is a social network that’s actually worth paying attention to.

 Why?
-Well, among other reasons, Pinterest hit 13 million users in just 10 short months, making it one of the fastest growing websites in history.
-And it’s already being used by more than 100 brands.
-In the U.S., users are overwhelmingly female (a fact that’s earned the site a bit of mocking), but in the U.K., they’re male.
+Well, among other reasons, Pinterest grew by 97% in 2016 and has 150 million monthly active users, making it one of the fastest growing social networks.
+In the U.S., users are overwhelmingly female at 60%, but more men are joining the site – 40% as of 2016.
 Either way, people who use Pinterest are a passionate, addicted bunch who just love talking about the site.

 Need more?
-Check this out: Pinterest drives more web traffic to other sites than Google+, LinkedIn, and YouTube combined.
+Check this out: Pinterest drives three times more web traffic to other sites than Google+, Twitter, LinkedIn, YouTube, Reddit, and StumbleUpon combined.
 That’s right — combined.

 So what is Pinterest?

 Similar to Reddit or StumbleUpon, Pinterest is like a virtual bulletin or cork board that allows users to find and curate images and videos.
 Unlike other photo sharing sites, the emphasis here is on the discovery and curation of other people’s content, not storing your own.